kyeji1107/OptOrch/02_examples/AMPL_example_guide.md

 ## Requirements
 To run this example, users need:
 - AMPL
-- A solver that supports MIQP or MIQCP
+- A solver that supports MIQCP
+	- The core OptOrch model includes a quadratic coancestry constraint.
 	- The authors used Gurobi.
 - A valid AMPL license
 - A valid solver license, if required by the selected solver